pablogomez93/Graph-framework/README.md

 Graph Framework
 ===============

 A framework to create and control graphs in C++, with the possibility of choosing one of the two most common graph implementations, which are based on *adjacencies lists* or *adjacencies matrix*.
-Also oriented/non-oriented mode is eligible.
+Also oriented/non-oriented mode is eligible.<br/>
+This framework let you export the graph as a visual image like the following:
 ![](graph2.png)
 ## Usage
 A real example of usage can be found on my [Dijkstra's Algorithm implementation](https://github.com/pablogomez93/Dijkstra).
 Also, there is a example.cpp file in this repository with a little example of usage, to watch it compile and run just use make all && make run.<br/>